Skip to main content

 Besides the data sharing utility, Caterva2 can also perform operations on the data via Python-Blosc2 v3.
 These operations range from arithmetic expressions to reductions, filters and broadcasting, and are performed lazily, that is, only when a part of the result is needed.

-Evaluating Expressions in Blosc2
+Computing Expressions in Blosc2

 · 7 min read